Long Beach Same-Sex Divorce Attorney

 - You may have cohabited for years prior to being allowed to marry which can also affect the division of community property and spousal support.

-Parental Rights in a Same-Sex Divorce
+What are Parental Rights in a California Same-Sex Divorce?

 Non-biological parents of children in same-sex marriages can legally establish parentage during the marriage which should protect their rights to custody and visitation in a divorce.
 However, mothers or fathers who are not legally recognized may face difficulties.
 The court may be required to base custody and visitation issues on biological information.
 If you and your spouse can reach an amicable agreement to submit to the court, this may not be a problem.
-If in a contested case, you will need the legal advocacy, knowledge, and experience of our attorney to help you fight for a fair resolution to this issue.
+If in a contested case, you will need the legal advocacy, knowledge, and experience of our Long Beach same sex divorce attorney to help you fight for a fair resolution to this issue.

-What is legal parentage?
+What is Legal Parentage?

 Legal parentage means that the parent is legally related to the child, even if they don’t share DNA.